nswilliams99/down_home_disposal_Next.js/replit.md

 ## Overview

 Down Home Disposal is a 3-page responsive website for a residential trash collection service operating in Middle Tennessee.

+**IMPORTANT: Next.js Migration (December 2025)**
+The site has been rebuilt in Next.js 15.0.5+ to address CVE-2025-55182 (React2Shell vulnerability).
+The new Next.js version is located in the `nextjs-app/` folder.
+To deploy to Vercel:
+1. Go to Vercel project settings
+2. Set Root Directory to `nextjs-app`
+3. Redeploy

+Or move the nextjs-app contents to root and push to GitHub.

 The application serves as an informational and marketing platform for a local waste management business offering weekly curbside trash pickup at $27/month with a 96-gallon rolling cart included.

 The website provides essential business information including service areas (Franklin, Thompson's Station, Spring Hill, Columbia, and Pulaski), pickup schedules organized by day of week, pricing details, and contact information.
 The application emphasizes trust, clarity, and local authenticity through its design and content structure.